mduduzitmnk/LanguageDesk/README.md

 # LanguageDesk
-LanguageDesk is a full fledged helpdesk application supporting multiple clients to interact with each other via a single server.
-It is coded fully in Java using the NetBeans IDE with the latest libraries for exporting the results to MS Excel and Word documents.
+LanguageDesk is a full fledged helpdesk application and it dealt with providing support and troubleshooting issues raised by the clients in an effective manner.
+It is coded fully in Java with the Swing GUI widget using NetBeans IDE with the Apache POI libraries for exporting the resolution to MS Excel and Word documents.